 I must admit I struggled to come up with a different take on this one, I found it difficult to get past the primaeval idea that the shadow was a reptile or arachnid, poised to strike.
-Let’s just say I spent a little too long staring at this hole.
+Let’s just say I spent a little too long staring at this hole. (~1370 words)

-The stranger either didn’t hear him or ignored the Prince’s demand.
+The stranger either didn’t hear him or ignored the Prince.
 Riding over he prepared to confront the thief.
-“That is the property of the King,” he bellowed.
-A freed rabbit limped off into the undergrowth.
+“That is the property of the King,” he bellowed as a freed rabbit limped off into the undergrowth.

-“The impudence of the fellow,” the Prince mocked, unable to believe his ears.
+“The impudence of the fellow,” the prince mocked, unable to believe his ears.
 He climbed down from his horse, ready to teach the fool a lesson.

-“We have an agreement,” the druid said firmly.
+“We had an agreement,” the druid pressed.

-“Why you …”, the Prince started, unsheathing his sword.
+“Why you-”, the prince started unsheathing his sword.

 “Boy, come with me,” the druid growled, turning and heading towards the tree line.